charx0r/POKT_DOKT/README.md

 Otherwise traefik will not issue the certificate for an existing domain. <br />

 #### TODO !!!!
-mal alle geth clients mit erigon vergleichen
+mal alle geth clients mit erigon vergleichen <br />
-LOGFILES
+LOGFILES <br />

 General Monitoring <br />
 Bootstrapping from Snapshots <br />